ESG’s academic philosophy is founded on four fundamental ideas:

 At ESG, peer teaching is valued and encouraged.
 We believe that students take greater ownership and command over their academic material when they are teaching it to others.

 Learning in a small community setting offers other benefits as well.
-With only about 55 freshmen in ESG, no one is anonymous.
+With only about 55 first-year students in ESG, no one is anonymous.
 Being part of a small community allows people to get to know one another at a deeper level, and encourages each community member to develop his or her own personality and learning style.